ofasgard/CalzoneBlog/blogs/amsi-breakpoints.md

 ![a screenshot that demonstrates the breakpoint AMSI bypass](/img/amsi-breakpoint.png)

+If you don't, then you might need to adjust the "egg" to match the function signature of *AmsiScanBuffer()* for your version of Windows.
+[The previous article](/blogs/frida-vs-amsi) describes how you can use Frida to easily extract those bytes.

 ## Conclusion

 I won't be publishing the code for this AMSI bypass elsewhere, as I haven't tested it extensively enough to be sure it functions reliably.
 On my Windows 10 testing VM, though, it was enough to bypass AMSI without triggering the (non-enterprise) Windows Defender present on the system.